 CLR (Calcium Lime Rust) Remover

 This is the last resort.
-If you have stubborn stains that normal cleaners won’t remove and you aren’t able to get rid of with the other methods above.
-But if you have a septic system be aware that they have a specific one for that type of water system.
+If you have stubborn stains that normal cleaners won’t remove and you aren’t able to get rid of them with the other methods above.
+But if you have a septic system, be aware that they have a specific one for that type of water system.

 Should I use a pumice stone or stainless steel pad?